Yostina-Romani/SpendWise_API/README.md

 For example, when a user adds an income:

 User
- ↓
+  │
+  ▼
 Frontend
- ↓
+  │
+  ▼
-Income API Controller
+Income Controller
- ↓
+  │
+  ▼
 Income Service
- ↓
+  │
+  ▼
 Income Repository
- ↓
+  │
+  ▼
 Entity Framework Core
- ↓
+  │
+  ▼
 SQL Server

-This structure helps keep the application organized and makes the code easier to maintain and extend.
+This structure separates responsibilities and makes the application easier to maintain and extend.

 ---